hasibhaque07/Food-Delivery-Website/README.md

-This is a food delivery web app.
+I have used MERN stack to build this food delivery web app.